The very first half marathon at Run Melbourne, I trained without any fuel, besides water.

 Before I go on to inform you what I use for my long runs, please also consider reading the book Roar by Stacy Sims.

-This book really changed the way I looked at how I fuel events, and how my hormones DO have an effect on my training and performance.
+This book changed the way I looked at how I fuel events, and how my hormones DO affect my training and performance.

 Women are not small men